 If you want to be each other’s partner for life, then you should feel comfortable and safe with each other (emotional), feel sexually satisfied if sex is important to you (physical), engage in mentally stimulating conversations (intellectual), and enhance your bond by partaking in activities together (shared interests).

 If these are present in your relationship, then you needn’t fret.
 However, if these encouraging signs of a good relationship are (somewhat) missing in your romantic relationship, then read on to get an idea about the areas of improvement in the daily folds of your life.

 What Is A Good Relationship Supposed To Be Like?

-Having the same interest in films, music, art, and literature isn’t one of the signs of a good relationship early on; it doesn’t guarantee a wholesome and sustainable relationship for the long term.
-Your relationship need not be perfect, but it HAS to be satisfying, happy and entail healthy relationship boundaries.
-And for that to happen, you need to say the magic words “I l love you”, and “I am sorry” when needed.
-You need to give each other space so that your individualities thrive; you need to be on the same page regarding the partaking of intimacy, and financial responsibilities.
+Having the same interest in films, music, art, and literature isn’t the only prerequisite of a perfect relationship early on; it doesn’t guarantee a wholesome and sustainable connection for the long term.
+Your relationship need not be perfect, but it HAS to be satisfying, happy, and entail healthy relationship boundaries.
+The holy grail of every romantic bond, here are the foundational qualities of a healthy relationship:

 People often focus on the bad aspects of a relationship.
-There is very rarely any discussion about the signs of a healthy relationship.
+There is very rarely any discussion about the signs of a good relationship early on.
 In a utopian world, every romantic relationship would be hunky-dory and there would be no conflicts or challenges.
-Sadly, this is often not the case in the real world and therefore you need to be aware of the signs of a good relationship early on to understand if the relationship is worth it.
+Sadly, this is often not the case in the real world and therefore you need to be aware of the signs of a good relationship early on to gauge if it’s worth the emotional investment.

-1. You both are not just in it for sex
+1. You both want more than just sex

-Cuddles, a good amount of pillow talk which need not revolve around sex, and of course, post-sex intimacy which can be anything from holding hands to reading a book together are signs that this relationship is what you wanted.
+A good amount of pillow talk which need not revolve around sex, and of course, post-sex intimacy which can be anything from holding hands to cuddling to eating together or reading a book together are signs that this relationship is what you want.